rpirnia/rpirnia.github.io/essays/exploring-typescript.md

 </div>
 *A temperature converter (Celcius to Fahrenheit and vice versa) implemented in Typescript*

-### How is Typescript different from other programming langugues I know?
+### How is Typescript different from other programming languagues I know?
 I need to get used to the syntax of TypeScript, especially how variables and parameters are declared.
 For example, in TypeScript, I declare a variable with a syntax like this: `variableName: type`, which differs from what I’m used to in languages like Java and C. In those languages, I typically declare variables using `type variableName`.
 In TypeScript, using `let` and `const` for variable declarations is intuitive.
 If we want to reassign the value of a variable, we declare it using `let`.
 If we want the value to stay constant, we use `const`.
 Though this syntax feels a little unfamiliar, I know dedicating time to getting comfortable with Typescript will solve that.

 ### The purpose of the WODs